IIIF/api/source/auth/2.0/probe.md

 Content Resources, such as images or video, are generally secondary resources embedded in a web page or application.
 Content Resources may also be linked to and requested directly, such as a link to a PDF.
 In the case of web pages, images might be included via the HTML `img` tag, and loaded via additional HTTP requests made by the browser.
 When a user is not authorized to load a web page, the server can redirect the user to another page and offer the opportunity to authenticate.
 This redirection can't be used for embedded Content Resources, and the user is simply presented with a broken image icon.
 Even for externally linked Content Resources (e.g., a link to a PDF) the viewer application can produce a better user experience when it knows whether the user has access to the resource at the other end of the link.

 If an image, video or other Content Resource is access controlled, the browser must avoid broken images or media in the user interface by sending whatever credential the server is expecting that grants access to the Content Resource.
-Very often the credential is a cookie, but it may be some other __aspect of the request__ (such as IP address).
-This specification describes the process by which the client application learns that the user has this valid aspect.
-Whether a cookie, IP address or some other mechanism, the client is never aware of what that aspect is, the flow is the same.
+Very often the credential is a cookie, but it may be some other __authorizing aspect__ (such as IP address).
+This specification describes the process by which the client application learns that the user has this valid __authorizing aspect__.
+Whether a cookie, IP address or some other mechanism, the client is never aware of what that __authorizing aspect__ is, the flow is the same.
 <!-- later on when we try to extend support for access-controlled IIIF Resources like manifests or search results that might be protected by JWTs or other bearer tokens, and URLs for video fragments from a media server that have custom tokens in path elements, we can broaden the idea that these are also non-cookie aspects of the request, and that some aspects of the request are available to our script and some are not.
 See https://github.com/IIIF/api/issues/2017#issuecomment-1216630022 -->

 ### 1.4.
 Authentication for IIIF API Resources
 {: #authentication-for-non-content-resources}

 For some types of authorisation, such as IP address range, the information required for the server to authorise the request is present in the requests the browser makes indirectly for Content Resources, and in the requests the client code makes directly for IIIF API Resources using `XMLHttpRequest` or `fetch`.
 This is not true for cross-domain requests that include credentials.
 A browser running JavaScript retrieved from one domain cannot load a resource from another domain and include that domain's cookies in the request, without violating the requirement introduced above that the client must work when _untrusted_.
 In both cases, the client sends an __access token__, technically a type of [bearer token][org-rfc-6570-1-2], to a __probe service__.
-This interaction is a proxy for the client sending a cookie (or other __aspect of the request__) to the __content resource__.
-The client does not know what aspect of the request the server is basing authorisation decisions on, so always sends this token it has obtained from the token service, even when for some types of authorisation the information is present in the direct request.
+This interaction is a proxy for the client sending a cookie (or other __authorizing aspect__) to the __content resource__.
+The client does not know what __authorizing aspect__ of the request the server is basing authorisation decisions on, so always sends this token it has obtained from the token service, even when for some types of authorisation the information is present in the direct request.

 This specification describes how, once the browser has been given the chance to acquire any required credentials such as a cookie, the client then acquires the access token to use when making direct requests to a __probe service__.

 The server on the Resource Domain treats the access token as a representation of, or proxy for, any credential that permits access to the Content Resources.
 When the client makes requests for a probe service and presents the access token, the responses tell the client what will happen when the browser requests the corresponding Content Resource (or makes image requests to the image service) with the credential the access token represents.
 These responses let the client decide what user interface and/or Content Resources to show to the user.

-Thus the access token often represents an access cookie, but may represent other forms of credential or aspects of the request.
+Thus the access token often represents an access cookie, but may represent other __authorizing aspects__.
 The client does not know what the token represents.

 ### 1.5.
 Security
 {: #security}